Welcome to the Nyack High School Global Learning Commons

 Borrowing Items

-With the exception of reference books, textbooks and magazines, students may check out up to three books for a period of two weeks.
-All books may be renewed unless requested by another student or teacher.
-Students may borrow chromebooks to use during the school day.
-To obtain a chromebook, they must exchange their student ID card.
-Once they return the chromebook, they will receive their ID card back.
+With the exception of reference books, textbooks , newspapers, and magazines, students may check out up to three (3) books for a period of two (2) weeks.
+All books may be renewed unless requested by another student or teacher. eBooks and digital audiobooks are available 24/7 on Sora.

 Overdue Books/Lost or Missing Items